-The Bethesda area is home to lots of movers and shakers who’ve built long careers in politics, business and the arts.
-But it also has a number of rising stars who are making their mark before they’re even 40.
+The Bethesda area is home to lots of movers and shakers with long careers in business, politics and the arts.
+But it also has a number of rising stars who are making their mark before they're even 40.

 We celebrate six up-and-comers, from a chef with all the ingredients of success to a local politician making waves in Annapolis.

 Shortly after Carrie Fox founded C.Fox Communications, she met with several high-profile executives on behalf of Balducci’s, the upscale grocery chain her public relations firm represented.

 Just 25 at the time, Fox walked into the meeting confident she could handle any question thrown at her.
 But there was one she wasn’t expecting: “Is your boss going to be joining you?”